 Welcome to the AutismHelpOnline.com Services Directory Page.
 If you have a service that you would like to have listed here, please click here or you can use the Submit Info link in the top menu.
 This listing is free for qualifying submissions.
 Please do not submit your business or service if it is not somehow related to helping those with special needs.
 Thank you for your understanding.

-PLEASE NOTE: This Directory Listing is a free service provided for informational purposes ONLY and a listing here does not denote any endorsement by this site or it’s owner.
-If you wish to use one of the services listed here you will be expected to do your own due diligence prior to utilization of said service and this site takes no responsibility for the outcome.
+PLEASE NOTE: This Directory Listing is a free service provided for informational purposes ONLY, and a listing here does not denote any endorsement by this site or its owner.
+If you wish to use one of the services listed here, you will be expected to do your due diligence before utilization of said service, and this site takes no responsibility for the outcome.

 Alexis Resnick, Ph.D., a licensed psychologist in Florida, provides assessment, therapy, and consultation services to children and adolescents with behavioral, academic, developmental, emotional, and social concerns.
 She has experience working with a range of populations, including ADHD, disruptive behavior disorders, learning disorders, anxiety, selective mutism, depression, pica, and autism spectrum disorders.
 She has worked in schools, medical centers, and university-based clinics.